 Despite its importance to modern life, internet access can easily be overlooked when hunting for a new house or flat to rent.

-But with more of us than ever renting rather than buying, broadband is something that we should be considering when searching for a new home.
-Not only is there the question of whether the available broadband speeds are suitable, but you also need to think about contract length, cancellation fees and unexpected costs.
+But given its importance in daily life, broadband is something that we should be considering when searching for a new home.
+Not only is there the question of whether the available broadband speeds are suitable, but you also need to think about contract length, cancellation fees, and unexpected costs.

 Time spent researching now can help avoid problems later on, and potentially save you money.